1952 Mulkhi Agitation (Telangana)

-The 1952 Mulkhi Agitation or Mulkhi Agitation was a political movement for the safeguarding of jobs in Hyderabad State government for native residents, or Mulkis.
+The 1952 Mulki Agitation or Mulki Agitation was a political movement for the safeguarding of jobs in Hyderabad State government for native residents, or Mulkis.
 It was the first event in Telangana Movement in India.
 The agitation lasted between July 26 to mid-September, 1952.

 History

 The 1952 Mulki agitation which started with the teachers transfer in Warangal, spread to Hyderabad where it intensified and finally resulted in the most important event of the agitation – the City College Incident.

 After the annexation of Hyderabad to India, the administration was under Military Governor, J. N. Chaudhuri.
 There was a large scale recruitment in the Hyderabad State Government, but the non-local new recruits occupied positions meant for the locals under the Mulki rules provided by the erstwhile ruler, the Nizam of Hyderabad.
 There was widespread discontentment among the locals which led to the agitation.

 The agitation and its consequences

 In 1952, students led an agitation against non Mulkis or non locals (mulki meaning locals).
 The popular slogans were Ghair Mulki go back or Non-Mulki go back.

 The details of the agitation in Hyderabad and its consequences are given below:

 On 29 August 1952, in protest of the lathi charge in Hanamkonda High School, students in Hyderabad organised a rally from Saifabad college.
 The number of rallies and protests in Hyderabad increased over the next 2 to 3 days.

 On 1 September 1952, the then Police commissioner of Hyderabad, Shiva Kumar Lal of Hyderabad Civil Services requested the parents and teachers to stop the students from getting involved in any violence through a public announcement.
 He also issued a warning that any violence would be dealt with serious police action.

 On 2 September 1952, massive rallies were organised across the state in which the students raised the following slogans: